Trump escapes 'swamp' for another Washington, in Michigan - Journal du Cameroun

 “For too long the loyalty of Michigan workers was repaid with pure and simple betrayal.
 You were betrayed.
 For decades you were dealt one devastating blow after another.
 Disastrous trade deals which I’m straightening out,” he said.

 “The cars are coming back to Michigan.
 The plants are coming back.
-They are being expanded,” he added.
+They are being expanded,” he said.

 Since coming to office, Trump has repeatedly touted day-to-day stock market increases, jobs data and other positive economic indicators as evidence his administration is succeeding.